 Atonement is provided for accidental falls but none for wilful and deliberate disobedience (p.
 24, emphasis mine).

 David Pawson lumps all wilful and deliberate sins together and teaches there is no forgiveness.
 Such teaching has caused many who have backslidden to be terrified, not thinking there is any hope for them.
 If all wilful and deliberate sins were the same, then neither David nor the prodigal could have ever gotten forgiven, but both did.
 The deliberate sin of Heb.
 10:26 is described in v.
 29 and is related to Heb.
 6:4-6.
 That type of sin was eternal sin, which those Hebrew Christians committed to return to the synagogues.
 Hence, their sin was eternal, deliberate and wilful.
 It was unlike all other sins that have gotten forgiven in the past.
-The once saved always saved debate must be taken seriously.
 The ones who are wrong are NOT speaking for God, but for the enemy of our soul, the devil!
 May God help David Pawson see this and make an uncompromising stand against the once saved always saved false teachers who distort God's word, since there are absolutely no pro once saved always saved scriptures.
 David Pawson's book, "Once Saved Always Saved?" is NOT thorough, nor is it accurate!

 Skull And Crossbones Awards For False Prophets And False Teachers